Keystone Retaining Walls in Auckland

 Garden Terracing on a Sloping Property

 Your sloping garden is hard to use and loses soil downhill every time it rains.
-A series of stepped keystone retaining walls creates flat, usable terraces while adding a clean, finished look to the landscape — with proper drainage behind each wall to manage Auckland's rainfall.
+A series of stepped keystone retaining walls creates flat, usable terraces while adding a clean, finished look to the landscape, with proper drainage behind each wall to handle Auckland's rainfall.

 3